-3.4 Concrete Foundation
+3.4 Concrete foundation

 The concrete foundation's purpose to support the pole (under the wind loads).
 It will have a number of steel reinforcing bars of a size to prevent cracking and/or failure of the concrete.
 The dimensions of the foundation should be large enough for the soil to resist the OTM and other loads.
 Small, undersized foundations may result in the foundation rotating or leaning.
-(See Figure 2) The foundation will also have electrical conduit(s) to provide power for the luminaire.
+See Figure 3.
+The foundation will also have electrical conduit(s) to provide power for the luminaire.
 If more than one conduit is used, it is important to keep the conduits clustered in the center of the bolt circle as indicated on the template, with minimum protrusion above the surface of the foundation.
-(See Figure 1) Concrete foundations must be designed by a qualified engineer with knowledge of local soil conditions.
-Cooper Lighting Solutions can provide the loading conditions to the foundation engineers.
+See Figure 2 on Page 3.
+Concrete foundations must be designed by a qualified engineer with knowledge of local soil conditions.
+Eaton can provide the loading conditions to the foundation engineers.
 (OTM, weights, torsion, and shear loads).
-Cooper Lighting Solutions does not provide foundation design services.
+Eaton does not provide foundation design services.

-3.5 Foundation Location Considerations
+3.5 Foundation location considerations

 To protect the pole, foundations should have adequate setbacks from curbs to prevent bumper damage.
 Within parking lots, large elevated foundations may be employed.
-Also consideration should be given to snowplowing.
+Also consideration should be given to snow plowing.
 When poles are laid out in a grid pattern or in a straight line, it is recommended that they be accurately set as to be aesthetically pleasing in appearance.